Knownxc/Osint/readme.md

 ### Faq

-- If the program crashes make sure to install the requirments.txt with this command: `pip install -r requirements.txt`, and make sure to run the command in the right directory/
+- If the program crashes make sure to install the requirments.txt with this command: `pip install -r requirements.txt`, and make sure to run the command in the right directory.

 ## License